akeaswaran/akeaswaran.github.io/_posts/2017-10-10-failure-to-qualify.md

 Moral of the story: don't be bad; be better.

-See you for qualifiers in 2019.
+See you for qualifiers and the Women's World Cup in 2019.